tdongsi/tdongsi.github.io/source/_posts/Kubernetes/2017-02-21-docker-files-not-found-in-docker-container.markdown

 ...
 ```

-Otherwise, you can verify with the following `docker inspect` command when a container of that Docker image is running:
+Otherwise, you can verify with the following `docker inspect` command when the Docker container is still running:

 ``` plain Show Volumes
 mymac:docker tdongsi$ docker inspect --format { {.Config.Volumes} } 683bb8ce246a